 “Scotty, from Star Trek!”
 I replied.

-Mr. Doohan was there to do a play on campus, and I sat down on the lawn with him and discussed “theater” for over an hour.
-I was dying to talk about Star Trek, but I didn’t want to seem like a sniveling fan.
+Mr. Doohan was there to perform in a play on campus, and I sat down on the lawn with him and discussed “theater” for over an hour.
+I was dying to talk about Star Trek but didn’t want to seem like a sniveling fan.
 He admitted that he loved theater, but at the time, TV paid the bills.

 The Star Trek Conventions

 The first significant Star Trek Convention was in New York in January 1972.
-At my first Star Trek Convention in Oakland in August of 1976, I had a long conversation with George Takei (Sulu), who was very friendly and outgoing.
+At the first Star Trek Convention I attended in Oakland in August of 1976, I had a long conversation with George Takei (Sulu), who was very friendly and outgoing.
 I learned that he had spent his first two years of college in a Berkeley dorm I had once stayed in.
 He had done his lower-division studies in architecture at Cal, then transferred to UCLA to finish in theater.
 He was happy to discuss almost any subject.
 He’s fluent in Japanese and Spanish.

-At subsequent conventions and technology shows, I’ve chatted with Majel Barrett Roddenberry (stunningly attractive), Wil Wheaton (bright and techie — one of the early bloggers), Marina Sirtis (striking, and with a British accent you don’t hear on the show) and Walter Koenig (he told me “I have an ear for accents… and my parents are Russian immigrants”).
-And no, I don’t wear “Vulcan ears.”
+At subsequent conventions and technology shows, I’ve chatted with Majel Barrett Roddenberry (stunningly attractive), Wil Wheaton (bright and techie – one of the early bloggers), Marina Sirtis (striking, and with a British accent you don’t hear on the show) and Walter Koenig (he told me “I have an ear for accents… and my parents are Russian immigrants.”)

 A new generation of fans had developed, and the show was more popular than ever.
 A letter-writing campaign succeeded in getting the first NASA space shuttle re-named Enterprise.